TetrisMetrics/BizhawkMetrics/README.md

   For each column, it gets the height of the highest block in it (in any column).
   Then, the lowest of all _those_ values is returned.
 The reason for this trickiness is because of holes.

-* Drought - The number of pieces it's been since you've been tetris ready.
+* Drought - The number of perices since last I piece
-  * Resets when a long bar comes (whether or not you use it to tetris).
-  * Pauses if you cover your well.
-  * Resumes when you uncover it, or get a dirty tetris.

 * Pause - The number of pieces it's been since you covered your well.
   * Resets when you clear your well or if you get a dirty tetris.
 * Surplus - When you become tetris ready, surplus is the number of blocks North of Perfect.